White-glove services for turn-key installs in seconds.

 wp cli update.

-Once you've done so, you can install this package with:
+Once you've done so, you can install the latest stable version of this package with:

 Error: ERROR 1045 (28000): Access denied for user 'root'@'localhost'

 The installer halts at the database creation stage because it doesn't have a password for your local

 Prevent this from happening by appending your

 wp valet new site --dbpass=local_root_password.

 wp configcommand to have wp-cli create one for you, or